richardlawley/EntityFrameworkAttributeConfig/README.md

         public decimal PreciseNumber { get; set; }
     }

-This requires a single line to be added to your `OnModelCreating` method:
+This requires two lines to be added to your `OnModelCreating` method:

+    using RichardLawley.EF.AttributeConfig;  // <-- Add this

+    public class TestContext : DbContext
+    {
 		protected override void OnModelCreating(DbModelBuilder modelBuilder)
 		{
 		    base.OnModelCreating(modelBuilder);

-        // Apply Configuration Attributes from Assembly including type "TestContext" modelBuilder.ApplyConfigurationAttributes(typeof(TestContext).Assembly);
+		    modelBuilder.ApplyConfigurationAttributes(typeof(TestContext).Assembly);  // <-- Add this
 		}
+    }

+The following attributes have been implemented so far:

+* `DecimalPrecisionAttribute` - change the precision of a decimal
+* `DateTimePrecisionAttribute` - change the precision of a datetime2 or datetimeoffset type

+Adding further attributes is simple - take a look at the implementation of the existing attributes for an example!